-If your roof has spaced-plank decking, or if the plywood is water damaged, it will take additional time for your Denver roofing contractor to repair the sheathing to create a solid roofing surface.
+If your roof has spaced-plank decking, or if the plywood is water damaged, it will take additional time for your roofing contractor to repair the sheathing to create a solid roofing surface.

 Does your property have easy roof access?

-Your Denver roofer can often place a dump trailer right next to your home, which allows quicker access for roof tear-off and disposal.
+Your roofer can often place a dump trailer right next to your home, which allows quicker access for roof tear-off and disposal.
 If the dump trailer or dumpster must be placed further away from your property, it will take significantly longer to hand-carry roof debris.

 Properly trained roof installation teams will have the skill and knowledge to keep your property dry if your roof takes longer than one day to replace.
 The underlayment that is used beneath the roofing surface will keep water out of your home until the final roofing is installed.